Last updated on February 24th, 2021 at 10:12 am

 Imagine the front of a house but with no windows or doors: basically, a brick wall.
 Now imagine removing some of those bricks to make openings for three windows and a door and you’re faced with a problem: what holds up the bricks at the top of each opening?
 This is the problem that a lintel solves.
 A lintel is a structural horizontal block that runs across the top of an opening to support the bricks above it.
 Today, they’re usually made of pre-stressed concrete or steel.
 Take a quick look at any habitable building, and we bet you can probably spot a lintel or two.

-How to calculate your door lintel size is a fairly technical process, and is crucial to get right, so if you’re in any doubt at all you should contact an expert.
+How to calculate the lintel size for a doorway is a fairly technical process, and is crucial to get right, so if you’re in any doubt at all you should contact an expert.
 But in essence, to work out your door lintel size, you need to take into account three things:

 - The construction of the wall (is it a cavity wall, a solid wall, etc.)